Sewerage

 Sewerage (or sewage system) is the infrastructure that conveys sewage or surface runoff (stormwater, meltwater, rainwater) using sewers.
 It encompasses components such as receiving drains, manholes, pumping stations, storm overflows, and screening chambers of the combined sewer or sanitary sewer.
 Sewerage ends at the entry to a sewage treatment plant or at the point of discharge into the environment.
-It is the system of pipes, chambers, manholes, etc. that conveys the sewage or storm water.
+It is the system of pipes, chambers, manholes or inspection chamber, etc. that conveys the sewage or storm water.

-In many cities, sewage (or municipal wastewater) is carried together with stormwater, in a combined sewer system, to a sewage treatment plant.
+In many cities, sewage (municipal wastewater or municipal sewage) is carried together with stormwater, in a combined sewer system, to a sewage treatment plant.
 In some urban areas, sewage is carried separately in sanitary sewers and runoff from streets is carried in storm drains.
 Access to these systems, for maintenance purposes, is typically through a manhole.
 During high precipitation periods a sewer system may experience a combined sewer overflow event or a sanitary sewer overflow event, which forces untreated sewage to flow directly to receiving waters.
 This can pose a serious threat to public health and the surrounding environment.

-The system of sewers is called sewerage or sewerage system in British English and sewage system in American English.
+The system of sewers is called sewerage or sewerage system in British English and sewage system or sewer system in American English.